MosesSupposes/Purescript-By-Example/text/chapter10.md

 foreign import undefinedHead :: forall a.
 Array a -> Undefined a
 ```

-The body of the `undefinedHead` function returns `arr[0]` even if that value is undefined, and the type signature reflects the fact that our function can return an undefined value.
+The body of the `undefinedHead` function returns `arr[0]` which may be `undefined`, and the type signature correctly reflects that fact.

 This function has the correct runtime representation for its type, but is quite useless since we have no way to use a value of type `Undefined a`.
-But we can fix that by writing some new functions using the FFI!
+Well, not exactly.
+We can use this type in another FFI!

-The most basic function we need will tell us whether a value is defined or not:
+We can write a function that will tell us whether a value is undefined or not:

 ```haskell
 foreign import isUndefined :: forall a.
 Undefined a -> Boolean
 ```

-This is easily defined in our foreign JavaScript module as follows:
+This is defined in our foreign JavaScript module as follows:

 ```javascript
 exports.isUndefined = value =>